GA-SEB-8/Unit-03-Week07-Day05/mern-stack-crud-app-group-project/project-requirements/README.md

 - The app exhibits a visual theme, like a consistent color palette and cohesive layout across pages.
 - The app is easily navigable by a first-time user.
 For example, navigation should be done through links instead of having to type in a URL to navigate around the app.
 - The app utilizes CSS Flexbox and/or Grid for page layout design.
-- Colors used in the app have appropriate contrast that meet the WCAG 2.0 level AA standard.
+- Colors used in the app have appropriate contrast and ideally meet the WCAG 2.0 level AA standard (optional).
 - When editing an item, the form is pre-filled with that item's details.
 - Only the user who created a piece of data can see and interact with the UI for editing or deleting that data.
 - All images have `alt` text.